farhad0085/Survey-Pilot/README.md

 Authenticated users can create and manage their own polls and surveys.

 ### Poll Creation
-Users can create polls with multiple choice questions.
+Users can create polls with multiple choice questions (text, image, audio, video).
 Set an expiration date or limit for the poll if desired.

 ### Survey Creation